 6. Place the folded tag over the top of the bag and staple it on both the left and right – making sure the staples are going through the bag as well.

 Copyright MOM ENVY 2023.
 Files may be used for personal use only.
-No commercial use of the file is available.
+Commercial licenses may be purchased for SVG and Silhouette cut files.
+Click here to purchase a commercial license for a file.
+No commercial use is available for printables.
 Files may not be directly shared within Facebook groups, on websites, or in any other way.
 A link to the web page to download the files may be shared as well as one photo.
 The file may not be printed and then sold (including local yard sale sites and groups or at local craft fairs).
 The images may not be used in any way other than to share with a link to the original web page.